13 Best Paintings at the Prado Museum

 Of all the portraits painted by the artist and exhibited in the Prado, this was one of the first to reach the museum and one of the most distinguished, due to the inclusion of an element such as the sword, rarely seen in this type of portrait.

-In this way, it was the sword, together with the solemn gesture of the knight, that made it famous among the works of the painter who died in Toledo.
+Thus, it was the sword, together with the solemn gesture of the knight, that made it famous among the works of the painter, who died in Toledo.

 • Author: El Greco